Limitations to Dynamical Error Suppression and Gate-Error Virtualization from Temporally Correlated Nonclassical Noise: Gate performance after a single error-correction cycle

 \subsubsection{Asymptotics for periodic control}

 By maintaining the analysis at the general level, consider now scenario $({\bm {c_1}}$), whereby the same gate sequence is repeated $M$ times before the reset, and once more after the reset.
-Formally, we have $\ts = M \taug$ and
+Formally, we have $\ts = M \taug$ and It is easy to verify from the definition of the FFs in Eqs.\,\eqref{ff1}-\eqref{ff2} that, in this case, The quantum phase angle can consequently be written as